 And that was our weekend hike to Shen’ao.
 I liked it because it’s not too difficult and the scenery is amazing.
 The only thing I didn’t like were the crowds at the harbor and at the Elephant Trunk Rock. 🙂

-(Text and Images by Twelli)
+(Text, images, and video by Twelli)